isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-We don't know how to write reliable programs if a destructor, a swap, or a memory deallocation fails; that is, if it exits by an exception or simply doesn't perform its required action.
+We don’t know how to write reliable programs if a destructor, a swap, or a memory deallocation fails; that is, if it exits by an exception or simply doesn’t perform its required action.

-##### Example, don't
+##### Example, don’t

     class Connection {
         // ...